nchlswhttkr/website/content/blog/2021/im-excited-for-the-great-ace-attorney-chronicles-and-the-story-mode-feature/index.md

 <!--more-->

-A feature being introduced in the game is Story Mode, where the game will automatically play itself on the player's behalf.
+A feature being introduced in the game is [Story Mode](https://twitter.com/aceattorneygame/status/1397598597152190466), where the game will automatically play itself on the player's behalf.
 Some internet shadows are criticising the _optional_ feature, saying it removes the logic puzzles and problem solving the series is founded upon.

-{{< tweet 1397598597152190466 >}}

 A reply to the critics captures the motivation behind this feature simply and succinctly.
 Every player should have the opportunity to experience these games, without the needless trial-and-error that the games can sometimes be guilty (_ha!_) of.